Once, in a game against the Calgary Flames, Los Angeles Kings star forward Bernie Nicholls was elbowed in the face so hard he broke his jaw.

 For many NHL alumni, the damage done by repeated head trauma presents a harsh reality.
 That’s why more than 200 former players are pursuing litigation against the league they claim didn’t do enough to warn them of the potential long-term health risks.
 After watching the NFL and its former players reach a $765 million settlement over head trauma this April, NHL players decided to come forward, according to the lawyers for the former players.
 Originally, several players launched individual lawsuits, but they have since formed into a class action suit due to the commonality of their efforts.

-With the NHL players' suit now in discovery, newly unsealed documents and depositions from the likes of commissioner Gary Bettman, NHL executive vice president an email in 2009 from NHL Deputy General Counsel Julie Grand to Bettman discusses future plans for the handling of concussions and suggests the NHL "leave the dementia issues up to the NFL!"
-Another reportedly details that, during the 2010-11 season, 31 of 86 players who suffered concussions returned to the game, while an internal memo sent to the NHL's Board of Governors outlines the league's position that it has "no desire to engage in" settlement discussions, and criticizes the NFL for prematurely settling its case before entering the discovery phase., owner Jeremy Jacobs and Kings owner Philip Anschutz, among others, are shedding light on the NHL's internal policy on concussions.
-Among the documents,
+With the NHL players' suit now in discovery, newly unsealed documents and depositions from the likes of commissioner Gary Bettman, NHL executive vice president Colin Campbell, Boston Bruins owner Jeremy Jacobs and Kings owner Philip Anschutz, among others, are shedding light on the NHL's internal policy on concussions.
+Among the documents, an email in 2009 from NHL Deputy General Counsel Julie Grand to Bettman discusses future plans for the handling of concussions and suggests the NHL "leave the dementia issues up to the NFL!"
+Another reportedly details that, during the 2010-11 season, 31 of 86 players who suffered concussions returned to the game, while an internal memo sent to the NHL's Board of Governors outlines the league's position that it has "no desire to engage in" settlement discussions, and criticizes the NFL for prematurely settling its case before entering the discovery phase.

 The NHL didn’t respond to multiple requests for comment on concussions and the litigation but has argued that the lawyers for the plaintiffs have been "feeding perhaps interesting but legally irrelevant information to reporters," according to TSN’s Rick Westhead.